Preah Vihear: Expulsion of Cambodian refugees

 On 12 June 1979, the government of General Kriangsak Chomanan, who had come to power in Thailand by a military coup, informed foreign embassies in Bangkok that it was going to expel a large number of Cambodian refugees.
-He would allow the governments of the United States, France and Australia to select 1,200 of the refugees to resettle in their countries.
-Lionel Rosenblatt, Refugee Coordinator of the American Embassy, Yvette Pierpaoli, a French businesswoman in Bangkok, and representatives of the Australian and French governments rushed to the border to select the refugees that night.
-In three frantic hours the foreigners picked out 1,200 refugees for resettlement from among the thousands being held by Thai soldiers behind barbed wire in a Buddhist temple at Wat Ko Refugee Camp and loaded them on buses to go to Bangkok.
-The remaining refugees were then loaded on buses and sent away, their destination unknown.
-It later became known that Cambodian refugees had been collected from many locations and sent to Preah Vihear.
-An American Embassy official stood beneath a tree along a dirt road leading to the temple, counted the buses, and estimated that about 42,000 Cambodians were taken to Preah Vihear.
+He would allow the governments of the United States, France, and Australia to select 1,200 refugees to resettle in their countries.
+Lionel Rosenblatt, refugee coordinator of the American embassy, Yvette Pierpaoli, a French businesswoman in Bangkok, and representatives of the Australian and French governments rushed to the border to select the refugees that night.
+In three frantic hours, the foreigners picked out 1,200 refugees for resettlement from among the thousands being held by Thai soldiers behind barbed wire in the Buddhist temple of Wat Ko (Wat Chana Chaisri), in the town of Aranyaprathet, and loaded them on buses to go to Bangkok.
+The remaining refugees were then driven away, their destination unknown.
+It was later discovered that refugees had been collected from many locations and sent to Preah Vihear.
+An American embassy official stood beneath a tree along a dirt road leading to the temple, counted the buses, and estimated that about 42,000 Cambodians were taken to the temple.

-Preah Vihear is situated at the top of a 2,000 foot high escarpment overlooking the Cambodian plains far below.
+Preah Vihear is situated at the top of a 2,000-foot high escarpment overlooking the Cambodian plains below.
 The refugees were unloaded from the buses and pushed down the steep escarpment.
-“There was no path to follow,” one said.
-“The way that we had to go down was only a cliff.
+"There was no path to follow", one said.
+"The way that we had to go down was only a cliff.
 Some people hid on top of the mountain and survived.
 Others were shot or pushed over the cliff.
 Most of the people began to climb down using vines as ropes.
 They tied their children on their backs and strapped them across their chests.
-As the people climbed down, the soldiers threw big rocks over the cliff.”
+As the people climbed down, the soldiers threw big rocks over the cliff".

-At the foot of the cliffs were minefields, placed by the Khmer Rouge during their rule in Cambodia.
-The refugees followed a narrow path, the safe route indicated by the bodies of those who had set off land mines.
-They used the bodies as stepping stones to cross the three miles of mined land to reach the Vietnamese soldiers, occupiers of Cambodia, on the other side.

-The United Nations High Commissioner for Refugees later estimated that as many as 3,000 Cambodians had died in the push-back and another 7,000 were unaccounted for.
-General Kriangsak's objective in this brutal operation apparently was to demonstrate to the international community that his government would not bear alone the burden of hundreds of thousands of Cambodian refugees.
+The United Nations High Commissioner for Refugees later estimated that as many as 3,000 Cambodians had died in the pushback and another 7,000 were unaccounted for.
+Kriangsak's apparent objective in this brutal operation was to demonstrate to the international community that his government would not bear alone the burden of hundreds of thousands of Cambodian refugees.
 If so, it worked.
-For the next dozen years the UN and Western countries would pay for the upkeep of Cambodian refugees in Thailand, resettling thousands in other countries, and devising means by which Cambodians could return safely to their own country.
+For the next dozen years, the UN and Western countries would pay for the upkeep of Cambodian refugees in Thailand, resettling thousands in other countries, and devising means by which Cambodians could return safely to their own country.